-- Place all the ingredients into your food processor.
+- Place all ingredients into food processor.

 - Bake at 350° for 45 - 60 minutes.
 Start testing at the 45 minute mark.
 Pull it out when a meat thermometer inserted into the center hits 160°.
 Set the pan on a cooling rack and allow it to rest for 15 or 20 minutes.

 - There will be a lot of drippings in the pan.
 I usually discard them, but some people save them to add to the meat when they warm the thin slices.

 - About slicing the gyro meat.
 One of the most notable things about gyro meat is that it is sliced very thinly.
 This is much more easily accomplished once the meat is cool.
 If you want to serve it right away, then you can definitely slice it warm.
 However, the process is simpler after the meat has cooled.
 If cooling the meat first, remove the loaf of gyro meat from the pan and set it on the cooling rack to come to room temperature.
 Slice it at that point or wrap the loaf whole and refrigerate and slice it when you are ready to serve it.
 Make the slices very thin.
 You're shooting for 1/8" or thinner.

 - To use the thinly sliced gyro meat for gyro sandwiches, you will need to reheat them.
 There are four methods to choose from and each works well, so it is a matter of preference and the tools available to you.

 - (This Is my preferred method, now that I have an air fryer.)
 Preheat to 400°.